Live the History!

 In April 1850, Salem hosted the first Women's Rights Convention in Ohio, the second such convention in the United States.

-Over its history, Salem thrived on an industrial-based economy, advantageously located between Cleveland and Pittsburgh.
+Over its history, Salem, advantageously located between Cleveland and Pittsburgh, thrived on an industrial-based economy.
+The completion of the railroad from Pittsburgh through Salem and Alliance then to Cleveland in the mid 1800s significantly advanced Salem's prosperity.
+Crude material could be shipped from any point, and manufactured articles could easily find the best paying market.
 For several decades, the largest corporations located in Salem included American Standard, Eljer, Mullins Manufacturing, Deming Pump, and Salem China.

 The Salem Historical Society was formed in 1947, with Roy W. Harris as president.

 In December, 1971, W. Ray Pearce donated the first museum, Pearce Building, at 208 South Broadway Avenue in memory of his wife, Elizabeth.
 The corner brick building, Schell Building, was purchased in 1974 and the two were then connected.
 In 1979 a meeting room was added in the back of the Schell Building with a grant from the Salem Community Foundation.
 Included behind the Schell building is a garage that we put to good use.

 Freedom Hall was built in 1987 as a replica of Liberty Hall, a carpenter shop once used by abolitionists to have secret meetings in an upstairs room above the shop.

 The Dale Shaffer Research Library, was the dream of Dale Shaffer, noted Salem historian and author.
 He helped to plan the design and then left his entire estate to the Historical Society to ensure its construction.
 It was dedicated August 7, 2012.